aawc/aawc.github.com/aboutme.md

 My name is Varun Khaneja.
 I'm a software engineer on [Google Chrome](https://www.google.com/chrome/).
 I have the following qualities:
-- I am bad at writing about myself.
+1. I'm bad at writing about myself.
-- I like to challenge myself about things I'm not good at.
+2. I like to challenge myself about things I'm bad at.

 ### My work